CommonAccord/Cmacc-Org/Doc/G/Open-Source-Law/PO/DE_Series_LLC_Operating_Agreement.md

 10.=[G/Z/ol/6]

-11.Ti=XI.
-LIMITATION OF LIABILITY; STANDARD OF CARE; INDEMNIFICATION
+11.Ti=LIMITATION OF LIABILITY; STANDARD OF CARE; INDEMNIFICATION

 11.1.Ti=Limitation of Liability